The Corona Virus Effect

 I threw a punch with all my might.

-Up into the skies I flew with this chicken.
+Up to the skies I flew with Ted the chicken.

 “Hang on a minute.
 Can chickens fly?”